hyperjumptech/monika/docs/src/pages/guides/alerts.md

 - **includes(collection, value)**: Checks if value is in collection.
 If collection is a string, it's checked for a substring of value

-  example 1: `includes(response.body.prizes, "gold")` checks if "gold" exists in prizes array.
+  example 1: `includes(response.body.prizes, "gold")` checks if "gold" exists in the prizes array.

-  example 2: `includes(response.body.message, "ello")` checks if "ello" is substring of message string.
+  example 2: `includes(response.body.message, "ello")` checks if "ello" is a substring of the message string.

 - **size(collection)**: Gets length of array or string values.